hieronx/ERCs/ERCS/erc-x.md

 #### cancelRedeemRequest

 Submits a Request for asynchronous redeem cancelation.
 This places the Request in Pending state, with a corresponding increase in `pendingCancelRedeemRequest` for the full amount of the pending redeem Request.

+When the cancelation is Pending, new redeem Requests are blocked and `requestRedeem` MUST revert.

 When the cancelation is Claimable, `claimableCancelRedeemRequest` will be increased for the `owner`. `claimCancelRedeemRequest` can subsequently be called by `owner` to receive `shares`.
 A Request MAY transition straight to Claimable state but MUST NOT skip the Claimable state.